elastic/examples/scraping-prometheus-k8s-with-metricbeat/README.md

+# This example walks you through integrating with Prometheus in a Kubernetes environment
+## Assumptions:
+ - You have a Kubernetes environment
+ - You have a Prometheus server deployed in that Kubernetes environment (if you want one, see the caveat below)
+### Caveat: If you do not have a Prometheus Server, you can use the Prometheus Redis exporter that gets deployed with the sample application and it will get picked up by the Metricbeat autodiscover feature.

 ### Create an Elasticsearch Service deployment in Elastic Cloud
 You can use Elastic Cloud ( http://cloud.elastic.co ), or a local deployment.
 Whichever you choose, https://elastic.co/start will get you started.